Banished from the Hero's Party: Synopsis

 In a world whose inhabitants find their destinies dictated by the Divine Blessings they receive upon birth, Gideon Ragnason was a member of the Hero's Party, a powerful group led by his sister Ruti destined to save the world from evil.
 His Blessing gave him the common ability to survive any terrain, and he proves that additional skills can go beyond the limit.
 That is, until one day, Ares, the Party's second-in-command, considers him a dead weight to the party members and banishes him from the group.
 Gideon heeds Ares' words and leaves without telling Ruti.

 Hoping to live an easy life on the frontier, Gideon moves to a borderland town and opens an apothecary, changing his name to Red.
-However, keeping his former status a secret may not be as simple as he thinks, especially when Rit, a beautiful adventurer from his past, shows up and asks to move in with him!
+However, keeping his former status a secret may not be as simple as he thinks, especially when Rit, a beautiful young adventurer and his previous crush, shows up and asks to move in with him!